-Case 14 OPEN - Patient Safety
+Case 14 CLOSED - Patient Safety

 This is a stage 2 WB concern opened in February 2022 where an extension has been authorised beyond 20 days.
-The concern is actively under investigation, with the individual who raised it is kept aware of the investigation process.
-The complaint relates to the impact of poor patient flow on cardiac patient care in an acute hospital.
+The complaint related to the impact of poor patient flow on cardiac patient care in an acute hospital.
 The concerns focused on the lack of available beds resulting in limited access to early specialist care for high-risk cardiac patients.
-This is being overseen by Dr Robert Cargill, Deputy Medical Director and Kate Patience-Quate, Deputy Nursing Director.
-Interviews have been completed and a report is being prepared and is expected by early October.
-Regular updates are being provided.
+This was overseen by Dr Robert Cargill, Deputy Medical Director and Kate Patience-Quate, Deputy Nursing Director.
+The final report was submitted on the 10/10/22 and the case was partially upheld with actions being passed to the Head of Operational for Medical to take forward, in terms of how concerns are addressed, how clinicians are engaged and involved and how decisions are made and communicated.
+The complainant was informed of the outcome and provided with the INWO details should they wish to progress the case further.